Should You Run Your ERP System in Parallel? (Answered)

 Table of Contents

-Are you a small to medium sized manufacturing company considering the implementation of a new ERP system?
+Are you a small to medium-sized manufacturing company considering the implementation of a new ERP system?
 If so, you may be faced with the decision: should you run your new ERP system in parallel with the old one?
 In this article, we’ll delve into this question and explore the benefits and challenges associated with running ERP systems in parallel.

 Now, let’s explore the question of running ERP systems in parallel and unravel the factors you should consider when making this choice.
 But don’t worry if you find yourself wanting more information or personalized advice—feel free to schedule a conversation with our team for further assistance.